kavika13/jumpmanzero/readme.md

+# Getting the game

+Binaries are available here: https://github.com/kavika13/jumpmanzero/releases

+The game builds and runs on OSX and Linux now, but I haven't put up binaries yet.
+The Windows binaries are also for the old version of the game that has lower res, uses midi directly (thus sounds crappier if you use the default Windows soundfont), and doesn't support Lua for scripting.

+I will add the new/alternate OS binaries that when people ask me to! :)

 # [Jumpman Zero](http://www.jumpmanzero.com)

 A platformer video game with a very old-school theme.
 Based on the [Jumpman](http://en.wikipedia.org/wiki/Jumpman) series by Randy Glover, released by Epyx in 1983.